Viking Vent Hood Blower Motor Not Running

 The blower motor is the core component of a Viking professional range hood — it draws air up through the filters and expels it through the duct.
 When the blower motor fails, the hood produces no airflow even when the control panel responds normally (lights work, speed buttons respond).
 Viking Professional Series hoods use single or dual blower assemblies rated 900–1200 CFM.
 Motor failure typically occurs from prolonged exposure to grease-laden air, overheating, or bearing wear over time.

-Common Causes of the Viking Blower Motor Failure Error Code
+What Causes the Blower Motor Failure Error?

 -